mestru17/golatex/README.md

 ```shell
 python3 golatex somefile.go
 ```
-Or directly in the shell:
+or directly in the shell:
 ```shell
 ./golatex somefile.go
 ```